 Ujima Fellowship Program

-The Ujima Fellowship is a leadership development program that aims to address structural racism and inequity by creating opportunities for diverse representation within advisory or decision making entities.
+The Ujima Fellowship—a collaboration between Africa Centre, Northern Alberta Institute of Technology (NAIT) and Edmonton Chamber of Voluntary Organizations (ECVO)—is a leadership development program that aims to address structural racism and inequity by creating opportunities for diverse representation within advisory or decision making entities.

 This fellowship aims to support African descent and other BIPOC (Black, Indigenous or a Person of Colour) aged 16 - 30 who demonstrate the willingness to develop their leadership skills and want to serve on advisory or policy-making platforms.